Fall Precautions 101: Keep Patients Safe — Nursing Guide

 1️⃣ Assess Fall Risk

-- Use a fall risk tool like Morse Fall Scale or Hendrich II.
+First, use a fall risk tool such as the Morse Fall Scale or Hendrich II.

-- Check at admission, after any status change, or after a fall.
+Next, assess at admission, after any change in status, and after a fall.

-- Look for high-risk signs: history of falls, use of assistive devices, confusion.
+In addition, look for high-risk signs like a history of falls, confusion, or use of assistive devices.

 2️⃣ Keep the Environment Safe

-- Keep bed in lowest position with brakes locked.
+To reduce hazards, always keep the bed in the lowest position with brakes locked.

 3️⃣ Use Bed Alarms and Call Lights

-- Teach patient how to use call light — remind them to ask for help.
+Then, teach the patient how to use the call light and remind them to ask for help.

 4️⃣ Apply Proper Safety Equipment

-- Use bed rails as ordered — not all patients need 4 side rails (this can be a restraint).
+When appropriate, use bed rails as ordered — but remember, not all patients need four side rails, as this can be considered a restraint.

 5️⃣ Educate the Patient and Family

-- Encourage family to stay with the patient if possible.
+Encourage family members to stay with the patient when possible.

-- Remind patient to ask for help to go to the bathroom.
+Above all, remind the patient to ask for help before going to the bathroom.

 6️⃣ Check on High-Risk Patients Frequently